We've all heard the saying, "learn from your mistakes."

 Only then will you be able to create content that is truly effective and that helps you achieve your desired results.

 Creating content without set goals and metrics is another mistake people often make.
-If you don't know what you want to achieve with your content or how you're going to measure its success, then how will you know if it's working or not?
+If you don't know what you want to achieve with your content or how you will measure its success, how will you know if it's working or not?

-You need to have clear goals in mind before you start creating any kind of content.
+You need to have clear goals in mind before you start creating any content.
 Do you want to generate more leads?
 Drive traffic to your website?
 Increase brand awareness?

 Whatever your goals are, make sure they are SMART: